|

 their children.

-behaviors are not necessarily governed by malice.
-In many cases, unconscious psychological
+behaviors of the parents are not necessarily governed by malice.
+In many cases, unconscious

-any harm caused by his or her behavior, then any refusal to change the harmful behavior is a
+by his or her behavior, then any refusal to change the harmful behavior is a refusal to seek good

-refusal to seek the good, and that refusal to seek the good is an act of malice to God.
+for the children, and that refusal to seek the good is an act of malice to God.

 So, what does this mean for